bvandewe/cml-cloud-manager/src/control-plane-api/README.md

 # Control Plane API

-The Control Plane API is the central gateway for the CML Cloud Manager system.
+The Control Plane API is the central gateway for the Lablet Cloud Manager system.
 It provides:

 - REST API endpoints for LabletDefinition, LabletInstance, and Worker management
 - Bootstrap 5 SPA with Server-Side Events (SSE) for real-time updates